 Information & guidance about volunteering projects in Vietnam

 Voluntary work in Vietnam offers individuals the chance to explore life in one of the 54 hill tribes, build relationships with the local people and gain a rewarding experience to give back to a country who has had a harsh past.
 Vietnam is known to welcome volunteers throughout a range of industries, from education to health care, and youth development to environmental sustainability efforts, there is a volunteer program suited for everyone’s interests!
 Vietnam offers incredible sights for volunteers to explore, such as hiking in the jungles, visiting the limestone islands or exploring one of the ten national parks whilst floating along the Mekong Delta.

 Voluntary work in Vietnam is almost always found in the major cities of Hanoi and Ho Chi Minh City, as well as in the north near Ha Long Bay.

-Hanoi: Hanoi is a lively yet ancient capital city, and is considered the main cultural centre of Vietnam.
-Voluntary work usually ranges from centres for individuals with disabilities to community development or health placements.
+Hanoi is a lively yet ancient capital city, and is considered the main cultural center of Vietnam.
+Voluntary work usually ranges from centers for individuals with disabilities to community development or health placements.
 If you have an interest in volunteering within a health service then Hanoi is the city for you!